Skip to content

 LLM Providers

 HoloDeck supports multiple LLM providers across two execution backends.
+The model.provider field selects the backend automatically — you never configure it directly.
 Provider configuration can be defined at two levels:

 • Global Configuration (config.yaml): shared settings and credentials.